seibert-media/smog-javassist/README.md

     assertThat(bob, is(aPersonThat()).hasName("Bob"));

-Notice that the PersonMatcher interface shown previously provides overloaded functions for each property: one that take a value that is the same type as the matched property, and one that takes a Matcher.
+Notice that the PersonMatcher interface shown previously provides overloaded functions for each property: one that takes a value that is the same type as the matched property, and one that takes a Matcher.
 The code generator will generate appropriate implementations for both signatures.
 This allows other Hamcrest matchers to be used as parameters (including other SMOG matchers):